dhis2/dhis2.github.io/_guides/04-git-workflow.md

 `cherry-pick`](https://blogs.msdn.microsoft.com/oldnewthing/20180312-00/?p=98215).
 It is recommended material to read and understand.

-We have seen instances where these problems happen in our code base, and there are alternatives to using the `cherry-pick` command to do merges so there is no reason for us to screw up our code base's Git history using `cherry-pick`.
+We have seen instances where these problems happen in our code base in situations where branches at one point have been merged with one another.

+So, when is `cherry-pick`ing a commit considered safe?

+A fundamental requirement for safe `cherry-pick`ing commits is that the branches that are used as base and the target will **never be combined**.
+As long as the branches are kept separate the problems outlined in the article above can be avoided.

 ### Do we have a convention for our branch names?